 - Announcement of upcoming cohort and call for applications takes place in February of the previous school year.

 - Applicant submissions are screened by a committee comprised of leaders from the Office of Talent Aquisition and Development, Human Resources, and the Office of Teaching and Learning.

 - AP3 appointments are announced in May for the upcoming school year.

-- Current Austin ISD teacher, instructional coach and non-teaching professionals.
+- Candidate must be a current Austin ISD teacher, instructional coach or non-teaching professional.

-- Currently holds an Administrative Certification or are scheduled to complete master’s degree coursework by August 1, 2016 and has two years of successful service as a teacher or non-teaching professional.
+- Candidate currently holds an Administrative Certification or is scheduled to complete master’s degree coursework by August 1, 2017 and has two years of successful service as a teacher or non-teaching professional.

 2017-2018 AP3 Cohort Members